 OLD POLONIA AND WICKER PARK FOOD TOUR DETAILS

 Wicker Park has been studied by sociologists around the world for its rapid transformation in the ’80s and ’90s.
-Wicker Park had been home to gang bangers, drug addicts and prostitutes.
-Instead today it is often ranked in lists of “Coolest Neighborhoods” in America.
-Now neighboring Ukrainian Village and Noble Square have been moving in the same direction, too.
+Wicker Park was once marked by crime and poverty.
+Instead today it is often ranked in lists of “Coolest Neighborhoods” in America and high real estate prices.
+Now neighboring Ukrainian Village and Noble Square are moving in the same direction, too.

 Compared to other Chicago food tours where it can be quantity over quality, we have three food stops on our Wicker Park food tour.
 The Chicago Detours kind of neighborhood food tour means that beyond just eating, we are going to really learn.
 To have a more meaningful connection with the places we visit, stories on this Wicker Park food tour range from the voyage of Polish immigrants to the “bard of the down-and-outer” of Nelson Algren, to the “Die Yuppie Scum” graffiti of the ’90s gentrification movement.

 Our neighborhood walking food tour starts at the former “Polish Broadway” with a visit inside a stunning Polish Catholic Church, filled with paintings, gold leaf details, and sweeping arches.
-Our walk around the Old Polonia neighborhood reveals clues to incredible contrasts of old and new, like a taqueria in a building from a 1930s hamburger joint or one of Chicago’s last newspaper stands.
+Our walk around the Old Polonia neighborhood reveals clues to incredible contrasts of old and new, like upscale condos in a former school building or one of Chicago’s last newspaper stands.
 Over Mexican chile rellenos, we consider Mexican immigration to Chicago and Ashland Avenue’s “taco row.”
 Then we sample home-style Polish food in a restaurant that feels just like going to visit your Polish grandmother.

 The neighborhood tour group takes the CTA up to the Damen stop to stroll through the blooming park of Wicker Park (guests bring their own train cards).
 In this vibrant park we begin to see the Wicker Park neighborhood’s diverse mix of people, before wandering down “Beer Baron Row” to ogle at massive 19th century mansions.